mertall/mertall/_pages/about.md

 ---

-### Works to solve problems with creativity and logic while heart plays to deliver meaningful work which provides applicable benefits
+### Brain works to solve problems with creativity and logic while heart plays to deliver meaningful work which provides applicable benefits
-### Currently looking for a role within an organization with a high ceiling for growth and comfortability with experimental and disruptive ideas

 --